 This is a post out of the 31 Days of the Morning Circle.
 You can find the main page for this series here.

-Even though the individual activities might change from day to day or week to week, you should structure the morning circle in an order that makes sense and that is repeated in the same way daily.
-Children with special needs need routines to help them anticipate what will come next.
-This helps reduce stress and anxiety that comes with not knowing.
+Even though the individual activities might change from day to day or week to week, structure the morning circle in an order that makes sense and that is repeated in the same way daily.
+Some children need routines to help them anticipate what will come next.
+This helps reduce the stress and anxiety that comes with not knowing.

 I like to structure the circle not only for my son but also for myself.
 Even if we only spend 5 minutes in the circle, those 5 minutes are predictable and easily executable.

 The structure of the morning circle to benefit neurodivergent and disabled children

 You can include anything you wish in a morning circle.
 The sample routine I share here is meant to offer ideas as you structure yours.
 Sample activities to include in each section can be found in future posts.